briancheung1996/IMS-Starter/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-A MySQL database must be created with the SQL source located at `src\main\resources\qadump.sql`:
+A MySQL database must be created with the SQL source located at `src\main\resources\sql-schema.sql`:

 ```
 CREATE DATABASE ims;
 USE ims;
-SOURCE src\main\resources\qadump.sql
+SOURCE src\main\resources\sql-schema.sql
 ```

 ### Installing